Answers to frequently asked questions about the know error system

 How does the know error® system work?

-If the biopsy results come back positive for cancer (malignant), the pathology lab prepares tissue samples (ribbons taken from the paraffin blocks) and sends them to a DNA lab where a DNA Specimen Provenance Assignment (DSPA) test is performed to compare the DNA profiles of the biopsy tissue and the reference sample.
-Concurrence of these profiles allows for absolute confirmation of patient identity.
-A report summarizing the test results is sent from the DNA lab to the pathology lab.
-Then, the pathology lab submits the report to the treating physician.
+If the biopsy results come back positive for cancer (malignant), the pathology lab prepares tissue samples (scrolls taken from the paraffin blocks) and sends them to a DNA lab where a DNA Specimen Provenance Assay (DSPA) is performed to compare the DNA profiles of the biopsy tissue and the reference swab sample.
+A “match” of these profiles allows for absolute confirmation of patient identity.
+A report summarizing the test results is sent from the DNA lab.

 What happens if a non-match is detected?

-A Know Error representative will call the designated contact at the pathology lab immediately to report the issue.
+A client services representative will call the designated contact immediately to report the issue.
 We will conduct additional research to ensure someone internally is not the source of the non-match.
-Once that is verified, we strongly recommend that the lab re-cuts the block(s) in question to make new slides, has pathology read those slides for diagnosis and simultaneously cuts new Know Error confirmation scrolls.
-We will provide a new collection kit for this purpose.
-A summary of the initial findings and an addendum to the original lab report will be issued within five days following receipt of the new tissue samples.
+Once that is verified, we strongly recommend that the lab re-cuts the block(s) in question to make new slides, has pathology read those slides for diagnosis and simultaneously cuts new scrolls for confirmation testing.
+A summary of the initial findings and an addendum to the original lab report will be issued within 2-3 days following receipt of the new tissue samples.

 What are the different types of non-match results that may occur?